Houssen1234/clever-trade-bot-ai-main/README.md

 ## 🚧 Project Status

-This project is currently **under development** and not yet complete.
-Updates and new features will be added over time.
+⚠️ **Important:** This project is **incomplete** and still under development.
+It is not ready for production use yet.
+Features are being added and improved continuously.

 ---

 ## 📌 Current Features

 - Market data analysis using Python and machine learning
 - Support for automated trading on platforms like Binance (in progress)
 - Scalable architecture to implement different trading strategies

 ---

 ## 🛠️ Technologies Used

 - Python
 - Machine Learning libraries (scikit-learn, TensorFlow, or PyTorch)
 - Binance API (setup in progress)
 - Pandas, NumPy for data analysis

 ---

 ## 🚀 How to Use

 1. Clone the repository: